 7 – You Only Need To Budget Until You’re Out Of Debt

-My husband and I paid off over $120k in debt in around 3 years, but do you think we stopped budgeting once we were debt free?
+My husband and I paid off over $120k in debt in under 3 years, but do you think we stopped budgeting once we were debt free?
 Nope!
 Absolutely not.

 Budgeting should be a natural part of managing your money.
 Think of it as a ‘profit and loss statement’ for your personal finance as opposed to a budget.